camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 EOF
 ```

-Via the AWS CLI, you can run the following to create the above policy in IAM.
+Via the AWS CLI, you can run the following to create the policy above in IAM.

 ```shell
   aws iam create-policy --policy-name "BasicEKSPermissions" --policy-document file://policy-eks.json
 ```

 The created policy `BasicEKSPermissions` has to be assigned to a group, a role, or a user to work.
-Please conduct the [AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html#add-policy-cli) to find the correct approach for you.
+Conduct the [AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html#add-policy-cli) to find the correct approach for you.

   </p>
 </details>